 They may also be perfectionistic, and frequently question authority.
 Some have trouble relating to or communicating with their peers because of disparities in vocabulary size (especially in the early years), personality, interests, and motivation.
 As children, they may prefer the company of older children or adults.

-Giftedness is often not consistent through school subjects evenly distributed throughout all educational subjects or behavioural characteristics.
+Giftedness is often not consistent throughout all educational subjects or behavioural characteristics.
 One gifted student may excel in math, yet be a poor speller or visa versa.
 Another might be highly creative but poor in math.

 There are different types of giftedness with their own unique features, just as there are different types of developmental delay.